Dsinghbailey/eagle-lang/README.md

-# Eagle - An AI Programming Language
+# Eagle: The natural language platform for orchestrating custom, evolving AI agents

-**Write software in plain English.**
+**Natural language platform with advanced scripting capabilities**

-Eagle is an AI programming language where you write instructions in natural language instead of code.
+Eagle is a natural language platform where you write instructions in plain English instead of code.
 Write `.caw` files with plain English, and Eagle's AI interprets and executes them using a comprehensive and customizable set of tools.
 Rather than generating code for you to run, Eagle directly executes your intent.
-Eagle can edit itself, call itself, and write it's own caw files.
+Eagle can edit itself, call itself, and write its own caw files.

 ## What Makes Eagle Different

-- **🗣️ Natural Language Programming**: Write instructions in plain English instead of learning syntax
+- **🗣️ Natural Language Interface**: Write instructions in plain English instead of learning syntax
-- **🗣️ Multi-step Orchestrator**: The Eagle interpretor is a multistep tool calling ai orchestrator
+- **🗣️ Multi-step Orchestrator**: The Eagle interpreter is a multistep tool calling AI orchestrator
 - **🚀 Multi-Provider AI**: Works with OpenAI, Claude, Gemini, or OpenRouter
 - **🔄 Self-Modifying Architecture**: Eagle can create tools for itself, modify its own configuration, and generate new behavior rules
 - **⚙️ Easy tool creation**: Tools are python scripts that are easy to spin up.
 Need memory, access to email, or google drive? ask eagle to make a tool.